BMBIT-oss/PAI_WIKI/Connection-methods.md

 ---

 # Serial Over IP (ESP32)
-This is for noncommercial use and purely for educational purposes.
 You can damage your hardware if you are not careful, aka the usual disclaimer.

 I have tested a few MCU's and have found the ESP32 DOit Wrooom32 DEVKITv1